rzel/jNV/README.md

 	- [NOMINALLY FIXED] save doesnt work correctly; not all text saved.
 	- [NOMINALLY FIXED] add credits, link to original.
 NOMINALLY FIXED by adding an "About" note.
 	- add last modified date/time stamp to each note
+		- convert list to a table and show dtstamp in a column.
+	- add ability to delete note
 - Technical
 	- [FIXED] sphagetti code; needs reorg within the groovy file and possibly move to multiple files
 	- change autosave logic to be time-based instead of event-based as it is currently.